-February 28, 2021 August 31, 2020
+May 31, 2021 August 31, 2020

-С Carrying Value - Carrying Value Fa ir Value
+Carrying Value Carrying Value ir Value

 Assets:

-Investments in unconsolidated affiliates \$ 5.5 \$ 5.5 \$ 6.0 \$ 6.0
+Investments in unconsolidated affiliates \$ 7.3 \$ 7.3 \$ 6.0 \$ 6.0

 Liabilities:

-Senior unsecured public notes, net of unamortized discount and deferred costs \$ 494.0 \$ 490.8 \$ \$
+Senior unsecured public notes, net of unamortized discount and deferred costs \$ 494.2 \$ 490.1 \$ \$

 Borrowings under Term Loan Facility 395.0 395.0

 Industrial revenue bond 4.0 4.0 4.0 4.0

 Bank loans 2.1 2.3

-We hold equity investments in three unconsolidated affiliates without readily determinable fair value.
+We hold equity investments in unconsolidated affiliates without readily determinable fair values.
 These strategic investments represent less than a 20% ownership interest in each of the privately-held affiliates, and we do not maintain power over or control of the entities.
 We have elected the practical expedient in ASC Topic 321, Investments-Equity Securities, to measure these investments at cost less any impairment adjusted for observable price changes, if any.
-Based on these considerations, we estimate that the carrying value of the acquired shares represents the fair value of the investment as of February 28, 2021.
+Based on these considerations, we estimate that the carrying value of the acquired shares represents the fair value of the investment as of May 31, 2021.
 During the first quarter of fiscal 2021, we recorded an impairment charge for one of these investments of \$4.0 million as a recapitalization of the underlying company diluted our holding value.
-This impairment is reflected in Miscellaneous expense, net for the six months ended February 28, 2021 within our Consolidated Statements of Comprehensive Income.
+This impairment is reflected in Miscellaneous expense, net for the nine months ended May 31, 2021 within our Consolidated Statements of Comprehensive Income

 Our senior unsecured public notes are carried at the outstanding balance, net of unamortized bond discount and deferred costs, as of the end of the reporting period.
 Fair value is estimated based on discounted future cash flows using rates currently available for debt of similar terms and maturity (Level 2).
 Our industrial revenue bond ("IRB") is carried at the outstanding balance as of the end of the reporting period.
-The IRB is a variable-rate instrument that resets on a frequent short-term basis; therefore, we estimate that the face amount of this bond approximates its fair value as of February 28, 2021 based on instruments of similar terms and maturity (Level 2).
-Fair value is estimated based on discounted future cash flows using rates currently available for debt of similar terms and maturity (Level 2).
+The IRB was a variable-rate instrument that reset on a frequent short-term basis and matured within one month from balance sheet date; therefore, we estimate that the face amount of this bond approximates its fair value as of May 31, 2021 based on instruments of similar terms and maturity (Level 2).
 See Note 9 - Debt and Lines of Credit for further details on our borrowings.